What to leave off your resume

 5. Job-hopping

-Moving around too much and many short-term positions can harm your reputation in the eyes of your employer.
-If you have multiple short jobs, consider combining them into one section, or leaving them out entirely if the gap is not too long.
-The exception is freelance or consulting work, where short term contracts are expected.
+Moving around too much and in too many short-term positions can harm your reputation in the eyes of your employer.
+If you have multiple short jobs, consider combining them into one section or leaving them out entirely if the gap is not too long.
+The exception is freelance or consulting work, where short-term contracts are expected.

 6. Gaps